daniel-molina/visualequation/HACKING.md

 > commands because they are commonly used by desktop applications.

 ##### C-LEFT and C-RIGHT
+This key bindings are used to navigate between mates.

 > **Note**: The behavior does more honor to gedit and equivalent readline
-> key combination than to kwrite.
+> key combination than to kwrite if considering that mates are words.
+>
+> **Note**: Advanced movements will consider that mates are characters and
+> their supeqs are words.

 When using C-RIGHT/C-LEFT:
 *   If LDIR/RDIR, direction will change to RDIR/LDIR.